 Choose the Right Time

-Many parents begin allowing their babies to help themselves to food at mealtimes since mealtime tends to be a less stressful time for them, but remember not to rush this process.
+Many parents begin allowing their babies to help themselves with food at mealtimes since mealtime tends to be a less stressful time for them, but remember not to rush this process.
 During the first year of your baby’s life, they will learn about the world and how their body works through a series of developmental stages.
 As your child’s personality comes together, so will their feeding skills.

 If you want your baby to be able to help themselves, you’ll need to balance good social skills with self-feeding skills.
 When your baby begins to feed themselves, it’s okay to let them use your lap for sitting while they eat.
 You can also hold their hand while they eat or talk with them throughout dinner.